 Undergraduate attendance at supervisions is compulsory.
-Anyone who fails to attend a supervision is liable to have the supervision fee charged to their College bill unless a satisfactory note of explanation has been received by the Supervisor in good time (preferably at least 24 hours) before the supervision.
+Anyone who fails to attend a supervision is liable to have a fine charged to their College bill unless a satisfactory note of explanation has been received by the Supervisor in good time (preferably at least 24 hours) before the supervision.
+A decision as to whether to impose such a fine would be made by the Dean, following the process in Part F6, below.
 Students must also attend the lectures and other classes given in connection with their courses, in whatever format they are delivered, as recommended, and in the format recommended, by their Director of Studies.
 Students who fail to engage in their studies to the satisfaction of their Tutor and Directors of Studies will be given guidance on how to improve their performance.
 Any failure to improve will be followed by written warnings and may lead to a disciplinary hearing and, in the final event, to expulsion from the College.